davidanthoff/PathsAndURIs.jl/README.md

 this representation puts more stress on the memory system, as each URI requires multiple strings to be stored.

 The package also has a type `Path` that stores a filesystem path, plus a flag whether the path is a Windows path or not.
-This type should probably eventually moved into a Paths.jl (or similar) package, but for now it lives here as well.
 The path itself is simply stored as a `String`.
 The main use case is that it becomes easy to convert between a URI with the `file` scheme a filesystem paths.